isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 Our School is our Home.
 Students are to:

-a. take pride in their work so that the school can be proud of them.
+a. take pride in their work so that the school can be proud of them. <br>
-b. give their best in all tasks so that they will bring honour to the school.
+b. give their best in all tasks so that they will bring honour to the school.<br>
-c. keep the school clean and eat only in the canteen so that the school will be a pleasant place to study in.
+c. keep the school clean and eat only in the canteen so that the school will be a pleasant place to study in.<br>
-d. be good ambassadors so that others will speak well of our school.
+d. be good ambassadors so that others will speak well of our school.<br>
 e. abide by the safe rules of play in the school.

 ####  **4. LOVE OUR COUNTRY**

-Students are to take pride in our nation.
+Students are to take pride in our nation.<br>
 a.
-Students who are Singapore citizens must sing the National Anthem and take the Pledge.
+Students who are Singapore citizens must sing the National Anthem and take the Pledge. <br>
 b.
-Students will take the Pledge with the right fist over the heart.
+Students will take the Pledge with the right fist over the heart.<br>